Black Horror on the Rhine: International reception

 One group founded in Munich in September 1921 to campaign against the "black horror" was the Notbund led by Heinrich Distler.
 Known for its enthusiastic hyperbole and its usually false claims, the Notbunds pamphlets claimed the Senegalese were raping 100 women/per day in the Rhineland and the Malagasy had caused epidemics of tuberculosis, dysentery, syphilis, malaria, Malta fever, leprosy, Phagedänismus and parasitic worms in the Rhineland.
 Appealing to the medical ignorance of its readers, the Notbund maintained that it was possible to contract leprosy solely by being in the presence of a black man without even touching him.
-Author and historian Norman Angell in his 1921 book The Fruits of Victory wrote the worse aspect of the Treaty of Versailles was the stationing of the Senegalese in the Rhineland.
+Author and historian Norman Angell in his 1921 book The Fruits of Victory wrote the worst aspect of the Treaty of Versailles was the stationing of the Senegalese in the Rhineland.
 Angell accused the French of putting "cannibals from the African forests" into the "cultured" university towns of the Rhineland.

 Racial fears

 The motivations of the "black horror" writers differed greatly.
 The German sociologist Iris Wigger divided the writers into two types; a "liberal racism" that embraced writers such as E. D. Morel and the former Italian Prime Minister Francesco Saverio Nitti who used the "black horror" stories primarily as a weapon for attacking the Treaty of Versailles, and a "conservative racism" that embraced figures such as the German writer Guido Kreutzer and the American actress Ray Beveridge mainly found within Germany that used the "black horror" stories primarily as a weapon for attacking the Weimar Republic.